 3 Insidous Money Mindset Myths That Afflict Professional Women

 Money is the basis of our modern world and none of us can live without it.
 We certainly can’t live the kind of fulfilled lives we want to live without financial support.
-Yet many purpose-led women seem to have a problem with their money mindset…
+Yet so many purpose-led women seem to have a problem with their money mindset…

 It’s not just that they believe that “money can’t buy happiness”, it’s almost a rejection of the idea that money should be important at all.